graezykev/explain-nuance-git-merge-rebase/README.md

-# Git Merge vs. Rebase: The Nuance
+# A Nuance of Git Merge and Rebase

-Explore the intricate dance between merging and rebasing in Git, clarify these often misunderstood commands with a hands-on demonstration.
+Explore the intricate dance between merging and rebasing in Git, and clarify these often misunderstood commands with a hands-on demonstration.

 ## Introduction

+I've seen lots of developers are prone to **avoid using rebase**, considering the complexity of it.
+And I notice that some teams even simply and crudely forbid rebase in their project.

-I may be too verbose to list these steps one by one, but I suggest you start from the [Recap](#recap) part, or jump straightly to the [conclusion](#conclusion-nuance).
+I may be too verbose to list these steps one by one, but I suggest you start from the [Recap](#recap) part, or jump straight to the [conclusion](#conclusion-nuance).

 ## Table of Contents